 I was very pleased with the explanations that were sent in for solving this problem.
 I was particularly pleased as it was not just a matter of using some arithmetic that you knew but a real problem-solving exercise.
 Here are two from Baston Primary School in England, the first from Georgia and the second from Lee and Tom.

-We solved the problem by moving the balls around a meter stick.
+We solved the problem by moving the balls around a metre stick.
 We found out that if you use up all of the big balls then getting smaller it uses up exactly 1 metre.
 To get a shorter line we found out that you have to put the smaller balls in between the big balls.
 Putting the balls in a different way does change how long the line is because every ball is round and the bigger balls tower over the smaller balls so basically the small balls go under the big balls.
-Solution for longest:

 football, netball, basketball, cricket ball, hockey ball, tennis ball, golf ball, snooker ball, squash ball